Can You Take Too Many Probiotics? 5 Symptoms to Look Out For

 5 Signs You May be Taking Too Many Probiotics

-If you think you’re taking too many probiotics, here are a few symptoms to look out for:
+If you think you’re taking too many probiotics, here are a few potential symptoms to look out for:

 1. Gas